Introduction to Asset Classes

 - Equity basically means having a share of ownership in the company.

 - Shareholders are said to be owners of the entity.
-Thus, in case a company is the liquidation of the company, the outside liabilities are paid first.
-The equity holders are paid at the end if any asset is left with the company.
+Thus, in the event of a company’s liquidation, the outside liabilities prioritizes for payment.

-- If it is so, why do people invest in equities?
+The equity holders are paid at the end of any asset left with the company. - If it is so, why do people invest in equities?
 The reason is simple.
 If you are an owner, you are eligible for enormous & extensive profit earned by the company.
 The returns are not in percentages but in multiple times the investment made.

 5. Derivatives

-- A derivative is a financial instrument that derives its value from an underlying asset.
+- A derivative is a financial instrument that derives value from an underlying asset.
 A change in the value of such an underlying asset automatically changes the value of the derivative instrument.

 - Derivative instruments are the most volatile holdings in the world.
 It has a considerably high range of gain or loss value.